 [INSERT FIGURE 7]

 We analyzed both the total numbers of arts jobs and the local proportion relative to the US national proportion (the “location quotient”) at the zip code level.
-Net of our core control variables, higher concentrations of arts jobs are associated with entertainment and high-tech patents, job growth, population growth, and (relatively large) gains in college graduates; they are not significantly associated with change in per capita income and rents.
-The impacts of total arts jobs are broadly similar, except that their association with population change is not significant and they declining incomes.
+Net of our core control variables, higher concentrations of arts jobs are associated with higher concentrations of entertainment and high-tech patents, overall job growth, population growth, and (relatively large) gains in college graduates; they are not significantly associated with change in per capita income and rents.
+The impacts of total arts jobs are broadly similar, except that their association with population change is not significant and they are connected to declining incomes.
+This may be the difference between clustered artistic communities within a larger economy and truly independent artistic economies whose lower average incomes are more observable, though there is no way to be certain.
 That incomes declined and rents were unrelated to arts jobs complicates typical gentrification stories, which are all too often based on anecdotes from New York City or San Francisco.
-In the country as a whole, artist neighborhoods, in other words, generate broader local economic growth and regional innovativeness without however raising local rents or incomes.
+In the country as a whole, artist neighborhoods, in other words, are linked to broader local economic growth and regional innovativeness without at the same time raising local rents or incomes.
 These impacts were not suppressed when we added social climate and public transportation usage to the model.

 While this analysis is gross, it extends current work, and the strength of the results is striking.
 Given the small size of the artist population, one might imagine that the artist effect would be swamped by the controls, which, to remind, include education, population, race, crime, and party voting.
 Glaeser (2005) found that at the metropolitan level the impact of artists was largely reducible to education and a few outlier cases.
 Since our analysis is at the zip code level, it is not subject to the same concerns.
 Artist neighborhoods are growing, and cities that contain them are producing more patents.